Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are usually placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
+Air conditioners are typically placed on concrete pads.
+Over time, the pad could crack, shift or sink.
 This can cause malfunctions and even premature replacement.
-Let’s discuss some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Your air conditioner’s compressor is an important component.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 This can cause:

 - Compressor damage because of grinding parts.